arjaideep98/Youtube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

-# Youtube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit

-Project 1 – YouTube Data Harvesting and Warehousing using SQL, MongoDB and Streamlit
+**YouTube Data Harvesting and Warehousing**

-•	The project is entirely done using Python programming and tools such as Python, SQL and MongoDB is required and should be installed in the system.

-•	The first step in this project is to collect data.
-To collect YouTube data, Youtube API key is required.
-API (application programming interface) key is a code used to identify and authenticate an application or user.
-To create a YouTube API key instructions from this webpage can be followed (https://developers.google.com/youtube/v3/getting-started).

-•	Using the YouTube API key the YouTube data such as channel information, Video information and Comments details can be collected.

-•	The collected information is stored in MongoDB.
-MongoDB is an unstructured SQL database.
-All the information of each YouTube channel is stored as a file in MongoDB.

-•	From MongoDB the data is migrated to Postgre SQL or MySQL into a Structured data in the form of tables.

-•	Till the above step everything is done in back-end which is not visible to users.
-For the users to interact and get the required data from the collected data, a front-end application is created using Streamlit.

-•	Streamlit is a web-based python code accessible front-end UI (user interface) application.
-Using this application the collected data is presented to the users.

-•	In each step to use different tools in Python certain library files should be installed in python using ‘pip install’ function.
-The required library files to be installed for this project are
+**Overview**

+This project aims to develop a user-friendly Streamlit application that allows users to access and analyze data from multiple YouTube channels.
+The application utilizes the Google API to extract information on a YouTube channel, stores it in a MongoDB database, migrates it to a SQL data warehouse, and enables users to search for channel details and join tables to view data in the Streamlit app.

+**Features**

+1. Retrieve Channel Data: Users can input a YouTube channel ID and retrieve relevant data such as channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes, and comments for each video.
+2. Store Data in MongoDB: Option to store retrieved data in a MongoDB database as a data lake for easy access and storage.
+3. Collect Data for Multiple Channels: Ability to collect data for up to 10 different YouTube channels and store them in the MongoDB data lake by clicking a button.
+4. Migrate Data to SQL Database: Option to select a channel name and migrate its data from the MongoDB data lake to a SQL database as tables for further analysis.
+5. Search and Retrieve Data: Users can search and retrieve data from the SQL database using different search options, including joining tables to get channel details.

+**Technologies Used**

+•	Streamlit: Used to build the user interface for the application.

-from googleapiclient.discovery import build               # to retrieve data from youtube
+•	Google API Client Library for Python: Used to retrieve data from the YouTube API.

-import psycopg2                                           # to connect with postgre SQL

-import pandas as pd                                       # to use pandas function

-from pymongo import MongoClient                           # to connect with MongoDB

-import streamlit as st                                    # to connect with streamlit

-•	While interacting with the Streamlit UI when you give a new channel id, the data is collected and stored in the database and is visible to the user in the webpage.
+•	MongoDB: Used as a data lake to store unstructured and semi-structured data.

+•	SQL Database (e.g., MySQL, PostgreSQL): Used as a data warehouse to store structured data for efficient querying.

+•	Python SQL Libraries (e.g., SQLAlchemy): Used to interact with the SQL database.

+•	GitHub: Used for version control and collaboration.

+**Usage**

+1. Clone the repository to your local machine.
+2. Install the required dependencies using pip install -r requirements.txt.
+3. Set up the necessary API credentials for Google API.
+4. Run the Streamlit application using streamlit run app.py.
+5. Input a YouTube channel ID and retrieve relevant data.
+6. Store the data in MongoDB or migrate it to a SQL database as needed.
+7. Search and retrieve data from the SQL database using different search options.